Omar Mateen: Early life

-Mateen was born Omar Mir Seddique on November 16, 1986, at Long Island Jewish Medical Center in New Hyde Park, New York, to Afghan parents.
-His father, Mir Seddique Mateen, is from Herat who emigrated from Afghanistan in the 1980s and became a naturalized US citizen on November 17, 1989.
+Mateen was born Omar Mir Seddique at Long Island Jewish Medical Center on November 16, 1986 in New Hyde Park, New York, to Afghan parents.
+His father, Mir Seddique Mateen, is from Herat and emigrated from Afghanistan in the 1980s and became a naturalized US citizen on November 17, 1989.
 Seddique Mateen was a secret informant for the FBI at times between January 2005 and June 2016.
 Seddique Mateen also owns a non-profit company named The Durand Jirga, Inc. based in Port St. Lucie, Florida, which was founded in 2010 where he hosted a political commentary show that aired on the California-based Payam-e-Afghan television channel, in which he expressed anti-Pakistan views.
 His mother, Shahla Mateen, was taken into custody after she allegedly attacked her husband while he was brushing his teeth on the night of December 7, 2002.
 Both of his parents first settled in New York, having four children, including Omar.
-After being raised in New York for a few years, he moved with his family to Port St. Lucie, Florida in 1991.
-His family was described as being moderate Muslims and "all-American."
+After being raised in New York for a few years, he moved with his family to Port St. Lucie, Florida, in 1991.
+His family was described as being moderate Muslims and "all-American".